Hello kind readers (and robots):

 - El Mozonte, Hotel La Tora, Hotel Aloha, Hotel Los Pinos, Hotel Pyramide, etc. (see general TripAdvisor link)

 - Bosque Las Nubes, Farmstay El Porton Verde

 Random Other Specialty Lodging Options

 There are a couple of other options that don’t fit into the above categories that I’ll mention.
 First is an area about five minutes away from the airport called La Subasta or Mercado Mayoreo.
-There are hotels in there that charge probably $20-$30 a night.
-The main one I know of is called Hotel Le Voyagueur.
+There are hotels in that area that charge probably $20-$30 a night.
+The main one I know of personally is called Hotel Le Voyagueur.
 It´s a fairly dangerous area to be out at night in though, so take caution.

 The other specific mention I’ll give is for a couple-three other options.
 One that comes to mind is Managua Backpackers Inn which is located in a good central Managua location, near malls and nightlife.
 You might want to check out some reviews before booking there though…

-Number one in the TripAdvisor Specialty Lodging reviews nright ow is Lost Inn Hostel.
+Number one in the TripAdvisor Specialty Lodging reviews right now is Lost Inn Hostel.
 Located in downtown Managua, again near the nightlife, which while despite having only ten reviews so far, the ones they have are very excellent.

 I hope this post helped you to decipher where you want to stay while you are in Managua, Nicaragua.
 I would love to hear feedback from readers with any questions you might have or if someone has stayed at any of the above places, let others know what you think!

 Here is an airbnb.com verified phot of what you would be looking at when staying with us at the Farmstay.
 No one else has this view, tranquility, and ambiance.